 - a penetrating injury, such as a knife or gunshot wound

 Stressing the limb by going beyond a comfortable range of motion can trigger problems with the axillary nerve and other nerves.
-This is why experts always warn that those who work out or perform manual labor to take care not to stretch muscles and limbs beyond their usual range of motion.
+This is why experts always warn that those who exercise or perform manual labor should be careful not to stretch muscles and limbs beyond their usual range of motion.
 Some doctors refer to the primary zone of injury for AND as the quadrilateral space, which is part of the shoulder joint.

-You are at a higher risk for AND and related nerve damage if you:
+You’re at a higher risk for AND as well as related nerve damage if you:

-Over time, your shoulder muscles may become smaller because they cannot be worked out regularly.
-This can be a particular problem for individuals who typically work out with high resistance and heavy weights.
+Over time, your shoulder muscles may become smaller because they aren’t used regularly.
+This can be a particular problem for people who exercise with high resistance and heavy weights.

-Your doctor will do a physical exam and ask you questions to determine if you have a problem with your axillary nerve.
-He or she will test your upper body for pain and sensitivity by having you raise your arms.
+Your doctor will perform a physical exam and ask questions to determine if you have a problem with your axillary nerve.
+They’ll test your upper body for pain and sensitivity by having you raise your arms.
 Your doctor may also ask about any prior damage to the shoulder, the deltoid muscles, or anything else in the area of the axillary nerve.
-Your doctor might also ask in-depth questions about whether you have used crutches or other support devices to see if certain stresses may have damaged the axillary nerve.
+Your doctor might also ask about whether you used crutches or other support devices to see if certain stresses damaged the axillary nerve.

-Your doctor might order nerve tests, such as electromyography (EMG), to learn more about the integrity of your axillary nerve.
-Some radiology tests, such as magnetic resonance imaging (MRI), may also be needed.
+Your doctor might order nerve tests, such as electromyography (EMG), to learn more about the status of your axillary nerve.
+Some imaging tests, such as MRI, may also be necessary.

-In many cases, AND can be solved by effective treatment.
-The outcome has to do with the extent and nature of the initial injury.
+In many cases, effective treatment can cure AND.
+The outcome depends on the extent and nature of the initial injury.
 A trapped nerve can cause chronic pain and require surgery.
-Lesser types of AND caused by long-term stress may respond well to medications and physical therapy.
+Lesser types of AND caused by long-term stress may respond well to anti-inflammatory medications and physical therapy.